obytes/react-native-template-obytes/README.md

 ## ⭐ Features

 - ✅ Typescript by default based on official Typescript template
+- ✅ A simple workflow to release and build new version using Github action.
 - ✅ Auto Generate App Icon and Splash screen
 - ✅ React Navigation Pre-installed
 - ✅ React Query to fetch Data